Slacker rock: 1980s–1990s: Origins

 Slacker rock emerged out of the American indie and college rock scene, originally drawing influence from alternative rock bands like Sonic Youth, Pixies, and Dinosaur Jr. as well as 1980s cassette era lo-fi artists like Beat Happening and Daniel Johnston, earlier influences included New Zealand's Dunedin sound which featured bands such as the Clean and Chris Knox's Tall Dwarfs.

 During the 1980s, slacker rock first came to prominence through the indie rock scene, though initially referred to as "lo-fi", the music was associated with bands like Guided by Voices who formed in 1983 and treated low-fidelity analog recording as an intentional musical aesthetic, which had previously been viewed as a negative technological limitation.
 By the late 1980s to early 1990s, the American lo-fi movement began to gain prominence in the alternative and DIY underground music scene, with the sound evolving into a distinct indie rock genre popularized by bands like the Lemonheads, Camper Van Beethoven and Pavement.
-Later bands like Built to Spill, Sebadoh, and Sparklehorse, further proliferated the movement.
+Other notable bands include Built to Spill, Sebadoh, and Sparklehorse.

 Slacker rock saw its commercial height in the 1990s with popular artists like Beck.
+During the mid-1990s, Weezer merged the genre with influences from pop music.
+Their more commercial take was mostly rejected by the slacker rock scene.
+Weezer has sold 10 million albums in the United States and over 35 million worldwide.
+Stephen Thomas Erlewine called them "one of the most popular groups to emerge in the post-grunge alternative rock aftermath".